postgis/postgis-workshops/postgis-intro/sources/en/topology.rst

 Which tells us that Queens and Brooklyn are in the middle of border wars.
-In this query we use the  `GetTopoGeomElements <https://postgis.net/docs/GetTopoGeomElements.html>`_ function to declaritively state what components are shared across boroughs.
+In this query we use the  `GetTopoGeomElements <https://postgis.net/docs/GetTopoGeomElements.html>`_ function to declaritively inspect what components are shared across boroughs.

 What is returned are a set of topolements.
 A topoelement is represented as an array of 2 integers with the first number being the id of the element, and the second, being the layer (or primitive type) of the element.